gehee/FPVue_xr/README.md

 ## Compilation
 ```
 git clone https://github.com/gehee/FPVue_xr.git
+cd FPVue_xr
 git submodule init
 git submodule update
 ```

+Open project in android studio and wait for gradle to init the project.

-Create `local.properties` at the root of the project and set your SDK directory:
+If Android Studio complains about missing `sdk.dir`, create `local.properties` at the root of the project and set your SDK directory:

 Example on windows:
 ```
 sdk.dir=C\:\\Users\\...\\AppData\\Local\\Android\\Sdk
 ```

-Open project in android studio and wait for gradle to init the project.

 ## Run the project